antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 Tutorial step 1
 ---------------

-1. In the main menu select in field 2 the default dataset ìTumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2î.
+1. In the main menu select in field 2 the default dataset ‚ÄúTumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2‚Äù.
 In Field 3
-    choose ìView a geneî at ìtype of analysisî.
-In field 4: type ìMYCNî and click ënextí.
+    choose ‚ÄúView a gene‚Äù at ‚Äútype of analysis‚Äù.
+In field 4: type ‚ÄúMYCN‚Äù
+    and click ‚Äònext‚Äô.
-2. Leave all the settings at their default and click ënextí.
-You have now arrived at the ìOne Gene Viewî.
+2. Leave all the settings at their default and click ‚Äònext‚Äô.
+You have now arrived at the ‚ÄúOne Gene View‚Äù.
 In this tutorial the main focus is the evaluation of the reporters designed by manufactures such as Affymetrix represented in the R2 Genome browser and to a lesser extent the gene expression.
-When you slide down on the ìOne gene viewî page of the MYCN expression, you encounter the ìProbeset verificationî table.
+When you slide down on the ‚ÄúOne gene view‚Äù page of the MYCN expression, you encounter the ‚ÄúProbeset verification‚Äù table.
 The Probeset verification table, displays an automated analysis for U133 based Affymetrix platforms, where the reporter-gene relation validity has been verified by their genomic location (also described in more detail in the tutorial one-gene-view).
-Click on the ìR2 Tviewî link of the upper probeset and The embedded R2 genomebrowser will open in a new screen.
+Click on the ‚ÄúR2 Tview‚Äù link of the upper probeset and The embedded R2 genomebrowser will open in a new screen.
 The genome browser shows the Genomic span where the MYCN gene is located together with the 5 MYCN probesets mapped to their